3Dsig focuses on structural bioinformatics and computational biophysics and has become the largest meeting in this growing field.

 HiTSeq is devoted to the latest advances in computational techniques for the analysis of high-throughput sequencing data including novel algorithms, analysis methods and applications in biology where high-throughput sequencing data has been transformative.
 It provides a forum for in depth presentations of novel algorithms, analysis methods, and applications in multiple areas of biology that HTS is transforming.

 Web site: http://hitseq.org/

-The goal of the Computational RNA Biology session is to bring together experts in computational and experimental aspects of research in RNA Biology to cover new developments across this broad field of research.
-The meeting focuses on two major areas: (1) the development of computational and high-throughput experimental methods, and (2) the application of such methods to break new grounds in the study of RNA biology and disease.
+The Integrative RNA Biology (IRB) group organizes the RNA SIG session at ISMB.
+The group aims to bring together experts in computational and experimental aspects of research in RNA Biology to cover new developments across this broad field of research.
+The RNA SIG session at ISMB focuses on two major areas: (1) the development of computational and high-throughput experimental methods, and (2) the application of such methods to break new grounds in the study of RNA biology and disease.
 We aim to educate and inspire researchers in the field, novice and seasoned alike, by meshing together different aspects of Computational RNA Biology, and promoting cross-disciplinary collaborative research.